nicolabarban/nicolabarban.github.io/contact/index.md

 ---

-Dr. Nicola Barban
+Nicola Barban

-Senior Research Associate,
+Professor of Demography,

-Department of Sociology
+Department of Statistics

 # Address:

-University of Oxford
+University of Bologna

-Manor Road

-Oxford

-OX1 3UQ
+Via Belle Arti, 41
+Bologna - Italy

 # e-mail:

-   `nicola.barban (at) sociology.ox.ac.uk`

-  `nicola.barban (at) nuffield.ox.ac.uk`
+   `nicola.barban (at) unibo.it`